spiritsree/Scripting/Python/README.md

 ## Data Structures

 Lists and Dictionary are mutable.
-You can modify the item in position.
+You can modify the items in position.</br>
-Tuples and Range are immutable.
+Tuples and Range are immutable.</br>
+Set in an unordered list.

 ```python
 list=['a1', 'a2', 'a3']